Logan fished the phone from his pocket and flicked on the screen. He unlocked it with a swipe of his index finger, leaving a smear of salt and oil.

 Surprised to see no resistance, Jack started toward the bandstand with Riley and the groom in tow.
 The banquet pavilion was covered by a tall, oversized gazebo whose creamy white tarpaulin covered the glittering night sky.

-They unfastened and pulled aside the mesh door, exiting the main hall and stumbling out onto the cobbled walkway lit overhead by hanging ornamental lanterns, pumpkin in shape and coloured like beer.
+They unfastened and pulled aside the mesh door, exiting the main hall and stumbling out onto the cobble walkway lit overhead by hanging ornamental lanterns, pumpkin in shape and coloured like beer.

 They stopped to share one of Riley’s cigarettes and to laugh about the circumstance.
 The chapel grounds they walked played host to their baptism thirty years prior.
 “Circle of life,” Riley said.